360ls/360ls/_sprint/sprint5/manual.md

 - Make sure you have configured the correct ordering of camera indexes, i.e. left index is really on the left
 - The cameras should be in live feed mode, not playback mode.
 - The cameras should not be in fish eye mode.
-- Verify all of the dependicies have been correctly installed with the correct version numbers.
+- Verify all of the dependencies have been correctly installed with the correct version numbers.

 ## Viewing live stream on Wowza: